 Author Interview with Damon L. Wakes

 Writers have been known to draw their fiction from real life experiences and interests.
 Lawyers have written courtroom novels.
 Police officers have written detective stories.
 Explorers have written adventure and fantasy books.
 In their daydreaming during their day jobs, they imagine fictional scenarios that are then shaped into a brand new reality.
 Author Damon L. Wakes has imagined new realities in his books which are rooted in his love of science and space travel.
-Below is my interview with Wakes along with links to his social media, website, and where you can buy his books.
+Below is my interview with Wakes about his books and his writing process.

 I’ve self-published five anthologies of flash fiction, and one prehistoric fantasy novel, Face of Glass.
 They’re available at all good online bookshops, which I try to link to from my website.
 I’ve also recently had a sci-fi murder mystery, Ten Little Astronauts accepted for publication by Unbound.
 That one isn’t out yet, but by putting in a pledge on Unbound’s site you can get a first edition when the book is printed, and your name in the back of every copy as a patron of my work!
 Pledges from supporters are the only way Ten Little Astronauts will make it into print, so if it sounds like a book you’d be interested in, now’s your chance to make it a reality.